David Carney: 2010 FIFA World Cup

 Carney was selected in the 23-man squad to play at the FIFA 2010 World Cup in South Africa for the Socceroos.
 Carney appeared in the World Cup playing in their Group match against Ghana in which they drew 1–1 and their 2–1 victory against Serbia.

 2011 Asian Cup

 Carney started for Australia in the left-back position for the 2011 Asian Cup in Qatar.
 In the final against Japan, an error made by Carney in extra-time allowed Japanese player Tadanari Lee to volley the winning goal.

 Carney scored his sixth International goal for Australia in their 2–1 victory against Germany in Monchengladbach on Tuesday 29 March.

 Player of the season

 Australian magazine FourFourTwo named Carney as the Socceroos Player of the Season for 2007–08 ahead of established Premiership players Tim Cahill, Harry Kewell, Lucas Neill and Mark Viduka.

-Manager
+Managerial career

 In 2023 season, Carney was appointed as head coach for NPL NSW side Wollongong Wolves FC.